-- A. Employees who use the Concourse Parkade, Central Library, or Civic Center Plaza, 101 Ash Street and any other facility as designated by the City; and pay on a biweekly basis will be charged 25 percent of the prevailing general public monthly rate. - B. Employees participating in the Transportation Alternatives Program (TAP) shall pay 50 percent of the public daily rate, for up to fifty-two occurrences per year.
-Participation in TAP is limited and is available to employees on a first-come, first-serve basis. - C. The City will provide the following reimbursements, up to a maximum of \$100 per month, to those employees who purchase monthly passes for transportation on the public bus, trolley, and commuter rail services, or who ride bicycles to work and use bicycle lockers.
+- A. Employees who use the Concourse Parkade, Central Library, or Civic Center Plaza, 101 Ash Street and any other facility as designated by the City; and pay on a biweekly basis will be charged 25 percent of the prevailing general public monthly rate. - B. The City may expand parking opportunities to other facilities designated by the Mayor, including Horton Plaza.
+The City will engage DCAA in an impact bargaining required under the MMBA, related to new parking opportunities. - C. Employees participating in the Transportation Alternatives Program (TAP) shall pay 50 percent of the public daily rate, for up to fifty-two occurrences per year.
+Participation in TAP is limited and is available to employees on a first-come, first-serve basis. - D. The City will provide the following reimbursements, up to a maximum of \$100 per month, to those employees who purchase monthly passes for transportation on the public bus, trolley, and commuter rail services, or who ride bicycles to work and use bicycle lockers.
 Transportation passes will be for the exclusive use of the employee.
 Employees must use these subsidized transportation services to commute to and from work at least three days per week to be eligible for reimbursements.
 Employees in violation of these provisions shall have their Transportation Incentives discontinued.
 Employees must purchase monthly passes through Risk Management no later than the twelfth day of the month prior to the month of intended use.
 Payment is loaded on to issued Compass Cards.